About Capital & Conflict

 The average investor has access to an abundance of useless facts and senseless statistics.
 Everyone knows everything.
 And almost no one knows anything useful.

-By the time you hear oil has crashed… or Putin has sent troops into Crimea… or Greek bond yields have spiked… it’s already too late.
+By the time you hear oil has crashed… or the gold market has come to a standstill due to lockdowns… or Italian bond yields have spiked… it’s already too late.

 You’re finding out at exactly the same time as everyone else.
 And all you’re getting is constant… practically worthless… information.

 This isn’t a new problem.
-French economist Frederic Bastiat summed the idea up back in the 1800s in his essay ‘What is seen and not seen’.
+French economist Frédéric Bastiat summed the idea up back in the 1800s in his essay “What is seen and not seen” (emphasis added):

 Mainstream news is information.
 It’s what EVERYONE can see.